frithnanth/perl6-Archive-Libarchive/README.md

 For example, this will extract only the file whose name is `test2`:

 `$a.extract: sub (Archive::Libarchive::Entry $e --> Bool) { $e.pathname eq 'test2' };`

+In both cases one can specify the directory into which the files will be extracted.

 #### lib-version